packethost/terraform-provider-packet/website/docs/index.html.markdown

 * `auth_token` - (Required) This is your Packet API Auth token.
 This can also be specified with the `PACKET_AUTH_TOKEN` shell environment variable.
+* `max_simultaneous_devices_create` (Optional) This is a max number of devices that can be created simultaneously by the provider.
+It defaults to 6.
+If you lower it, you will be less likely to hit Packet API rate limit, but the `terraform apply` run will take longer.
+If you increase it, Terraform run will be faster, but you might get HTTP errors from Packet API rate limit.